On one photon scattering in non-relativistic qed: Proofs

 Now using first Lemma \ref{corscat1} and then Proposition \ref{eq:propTmat}, we obtain

-where in the fourth line we used Fubini (with the boundedness assumption in Hypothesis \ref{hypresikvebt2}).
-In the last equality we integrated first over that variable, $|k|$ respectively $|k'|$, on which $T$ depends continuously in the sense of Hypothesis \ref{hypresikvebt2}, and then used dominated convergence in the other variable. \end{proof}
+where in the fourth line we used Fubini (which is justified by the boundedness assumptions in Hypotheses \ref{hypresikvebt} and \ref{hypresikvebt2}).
+In the last equality we integrated by Hypothesis \ref{hypresikvebt2} first over $|k'|$ and then use dominated convergence for the $k$-integration to take the limit $\epsilon \downarrow 0$ into the integal. \end{proof}